Gym/Marketing Manager - Employee since 2008

 Taylor got her start trad climbing in the Adirondack Mountains of Upstate NY.
 When she moved to Bozeman in 2011, she began bouldering and sport climbing and learned how to pull on plastic in the gym.
-Taylor loves to climb precarious technasty slab and is notorious for testing technical prowess with her routesetting.
+She loves to climb precarious technasty slab and anything involving body tension and is notorious for testing technical prowess and route-reading skills with her routesetting.
 Taylor loves that climbing presents both a mental and physical challenge and credits the sport with teaching her several lessons in trust, confidence, and risk management.
-On her rare days off from climbing, she can be found mountain biking, skiing, or curled up with a good book.
+On her rare days off from climbing, she can be found trail running, cooking, or curled up with a good book.

-Customer Specialist, Graphic Designer, Instructor - Employee since 2013
+Graphic Designer, Instructor, Routesetter - Employee since 2013

 Hailey was born and raised in Anchorage, Alaska, where she cultivated a love for anything outdoors.
 She started climbing in 2010 upon arriving in Bozeman and immediately was hooked on the physicality and mentality of the sport.
 In addition to climbing, Hailey enjoys long distance trail running, mountain biking, nordic and alpine skiing, and spending time in the mountains.
 If she isn't spending time outside, you can find usually find her cuddled up with a mug of tea or in the kitchen baking her legendary chocolate chip cookies.

 Favorite Climbs: She loves long moderate trad routes and summiting desert towers in Moab, but around Montana her favorite areas are the Gallatin Canyon and the Northern Bridgers.
 Her favorite route is The Mutt and Jeff at Humbug Spires.